 This $1000 award was established in 2014 to recognize excellent teachers serving under-resourced communities and inspire others to make the same commitment.
+Through 2018, we’ve given this award to 28 teachers.

 McBride grew up in Brooklyn’s Red Hook projects.
 He is an accomplished writer and musician and serves as an inspirational role model for students.
 In 2015 President Obama awarded him the National Humanities Medal for humanizing the complexities of discussing race in America.